 We also found these great crafts to experience the snow.

 Snow painting is a fantastic indoor activity just get a tray of snow and play all you like. then get the water colours out and colour in your creations.

 Better yet put some watered down paint in squirty bottles and go outside and paint the snow in the garden.

 Also in preparation for the snow i froze some coloured water in water balloons in the freezer and the kids had fun playing with these ice marbles.
 Just like this craft from growingajeweledrose

-We started with the mr potato family.
-We found the idea here also on growingajewelrose and the kids loved it. they build an igloo any everything for their snow family.
+We started with the Mr Potato family and the kids loved it. they built an igloo, a farm and a snowman, everything for their snow family.